pulsely/MapTileKit/README.md

 No custom renderer is needed — `TileOverlay` is a standard `MKTileOverlay`, so the stock `MKTileOverlayRenderer` handles drawing it.

+## Example

+[**pulsely/MapTileKit-Example**](https://github.com/pulsely/MapTileKit-Example) is a minimal iOS app demonstrating this package end to end — one screen, one `MKMapView`, one `TileOverlay`, bundling a small sample MBTiles file.
+It's the easiest way to see the integration above in a complete, runnable project.

 ## How it works

 MBTiles stores each `(zoom, column, row)` tile as a blob in a SQLite database.
 For each tile MapKit asks for, `TileOverlay`: